Harby, Leicestershire: Parish church

-This marriage was held at Harby because Elizabeth Catherine Gubbins was the first Cousin to Eliza Georgiana Gubbins who was the first wife of the Rector William Evens Hartopp.
+This marriage was held at Harby because Elizabeth Catherine Gubbins was the first cousin to Eliza Georgiana Gubbins who was the first wife of the Rector William Evens Hartopp.
 Eliza Georgiana Gubbins father was George Stamer Gubbins of Kilfrush, Co.
 Limerick.
-His Brother was Maj.
-Gen. Joseph Gubbins of Kilfrush, Co.
-Limerick.
+His brother was Maj.
+Gen. Joseph Gubbins of Kilfrush.
 His daughter was Elizabeth Catherine Gubbins.

 Harby Church became a Grade II* listed building in 1968.

 Bells

 There are five bells in the tower dating from as early as 1610.

 Pipe organ

 The organ in Harby parish church as listed on the National Pipe Organ Register.

-Was initially built by Thomas Elliot and installed at Gedling Parish Church, Nottinghamshire by Elliot's foreman Alexander Buckingham in 1808.
-The organ was probably built at Elliot's works in Tottenham Court Road, London with his business partner John Nutt.
+Built by Thomas Elliot and installed at Gedling Parish Church, Nottinghamshire by Elliot's foreman Alexander Buckingham in 1808.
+The organ was built at Thomas Elliot's works in Tottenham Court Road, London.

 It was removed from Gedling at a cost of more than £80 and transported to Harby in 1874, where it was first installed at an additional cost of £11 in the northeast corner of the north aisle, where the font stands now.
 When a new vestry was built in 1903, the organ was moved to face north into the chancel choir.

 The organ has been maintained by Hawkins, organ builders of Walsall, West Midlands, who were initially requested to quote for an electric blower in 1945.
 Thereafter they overhauled and cleaned the organ in 1956 and 1975.

+In 2025 the Elliot pipe organ was awarded a Historic Organ Certificate - Grade II.
+This is endorsed by BIOS - The British Institute of Organ Studies.
+This will ensure the safe keeping of the organ as a Historic instrument and will enhance any further campaign to restore the organ for the future.